-"The Apostle Plant" or Neomarica gracilis is native to Mexico and Brazil as well as other parts of South America.
-It is one of the easiest to grow indoor blooming plants that I've had the pleasure of nurturing.
 I hope that is sold somewhere!
 In many years of working in the indoor plant business, I have never seen this plant for sale.
-A friend gave me a cutting from her plant, which rooted in water very easily, and it has been a pleasure to own.
+A friend gave me a plantlet that was growing from her plant, which rooted in water very easily, and it has been a pleasure to own.
 You may want to ask your nursery or garden center about availability.

 Care Instructions---